Health Care Administration

 An extensive practicum provides hands-on experience which enhances capability and

 employability.
 This unique aspect of the program includes a 50 week practicum working in a health care setting while completing coursework online.
 The HCAD program also prepares graduates to take a professional licensing exam.

 HCAD majors take courses where they live as residents for a day at a senior health care facility.
 The goal is to gain understanding and empathy for the life transition.

 And the award goes to:

 The UW-Eau Claire health care administration program has over 30 years of success in preparing health care administrators and is the premier program in the Midwest.
-The program is one of only seven NAB-accredited colleges and universities in the country.
+The program is one of only eleven NAB-accredited colleges and universities in the country.